Wol/mojo-nes/README.md

 NES cartridge with no mapper support.
 Initially created to host homebrew projects from the infamous [THE MOJON-TWINS](http://www.mojontwins.com/), and some more from [1985alternativo](http://www.fasebonus.net/1985alternativo/).

+This project has been updated for KiCad v9.

 ## License
 mojo-nes is licensed under the [CERN OHL 1.2](http://www.ohwr.org/licenses/cern-ohl/v1.2) license.
 You are free to study, distribute and make modifications to the Documentation, under the aforementioned license terms.
 You are also free to make cartridges derived from the Documentation for non-commercial purposes.
 If you want to make a commercial Product using this Documentation, please contact me to obtain a licence.